VFS Visa Process for Indian Students:

-If you have a conditional offer letter or admission letter from German university and want to pursue bachelor, master, doctoral or postdoctoral degrees in Germany.
-Then you have to follow this normal 9 step student visa process.
+If you have a conditional offer letter or admission letter from a German university and want to pursue bachelor, master, doctoral or postdoctoral degrees in Germany.
+Then you have to follow this normal 9-step student visa process.

 Step 1 – Find a German University for Admission

-In first step of visa process, try to find a German university for admission.
-Students who want to study bachelor, they search for Studienkolleg.
-Master, doctoral and postdoctoral students find a German university for admission.
-Check this article to know: How to Find German University for Admission?
+Find a German university for admission in the first step of the student visa process.
+Students who want to study bachelor in Germany, they must search for Studienkolleg.
+Master, doctoral and postdoctoral students must find a German university for admission.

-Send all the documents that are mentioned on university website for admission.
-For online application, send scanned copies of original documents.
-To send by post, use notary attested copies of original documents.
+Send all the documents that are mentioned on the university website for admission.
+Send scanned copies of original documents for online applications.
+Use notary attested copies of original documents to send the application by post.
 Don’t send original documents to any university.

-Step 2 – Apply for Admission and get Admission Letter
+Step 2 – Secure Admission and get Admission Letter

-Open a blocked account after getting admission letter / offer letter from a German university.
-You can open blocked account in a German bank or Indian Kotak Mahindra Bank.
+After getting an admission letter/offer letter from a German university open a blocked account.
+You can open a blocked account in a German bank or Indian Kotak Mahindra Bank.
 There is no restriction to choose any specific bank from available options.
-You can open blocked account according to your own choice.
-According to new German law, you need 10,236 euros to deposit in blocked account.
+You can open a blocked account according to your own choice.
+According to the new German law, you will deposit 10,236 euros in a blocked account.

-Normally, these German bank offer blocked account / Sperrkonto to international students.
+Commonly, these German banks offer blocked accounts/Sperrkonto facilities to international students.

-If you don’t want to open blocked account in German bank.
-Then you can also open blocked account in following Indian banks.
+If you don’t want to open a blocked account in a German bank.
+Then you can also open blocked accounts in following Indian banks.

-Account of following bank fulfill all the visa requirements of German embassy India.
-If you want to open blocked account in Kotak Mahindra Bank then after arrival in Germany, you need to open a second account in a German bank to transfer money from Kotak Mahindra Bank to German bank.
+A blocked account of the above-mentioned banks fulfills all the visa requirements of the German Embassy India.
+If you want to open a blocked account in Kotak Mahindra Bank then you need to open a second account in a German bank after arrival in Germany.
+You need a second account to transfer money from Kotak Mahindra Bank to this German bank account.

-After opening the blocked account, try book appointment in your desired embassy or consulate.
-You can check website of German mission India to know exact location of German embassy or consulate that belong to your area.
-Try to book appointment as early as possible.
+Get an appointment date in your desired Embassy/Consulate after opening the blocked account.
+You can check the website of German missions India to know the exact location of the German embassy or consulate that belongs to your residence.
+Try to get an appointment date as early as possible.

 Step 5 – Document Preparation

-After getting appointment, try to prepare all the documents that required to get German student visa.
-Indian students need following documents to get student visa for Germany.
+Arrange all the required documents after getting an appointment date.
+Indian students need the following documents to get a student visa (National visa) for Germany.

 - Valid passport